Alive II: Album information

-Several early copies of the album's cover featured a rare misprint of three additional songs ("Take Me", "Hooligan" and "Do You Love Me?") with a slightly altered song order.
+Several early copies of the album's cover featured a rare misprint of three additional songs ("Take Me", "Hooligan", and "Do You Love Me?") with a slightly altered song order.
 None of these additional songs appeared on the LP.
 On the misprint, "Take Me" is after "Detroit Rock City", with "King of the Night Time World" appearing after "Ladies Room" on side one.
 Side two features "Hooligan" after "Shock Me", which is placed after "Hard Luck Woman".
 On side three, "Do You Love Me?" appears after "God of Thunder", with "Beth" between "I Want You" and "Shout It Out Loud".
-"Hooligan" and "Take Me" were performed on the 1977 Love Gun tour, and "Do You Love Me?" was performed on the Japanese tour that same year, making their consideration for inclusion with the second live album possible.

 Promotional items

 The original vinyl issue of Alive II was a 2-LP set with a gatefold cover and picture inner sleeves.
 Continuing the Kiss tradition of including promotional items with their albums, Alive II was packaged with a full-color booklet titled "The Evolution of Kiss" and a set of temporary transfer tattoos in a cartoon style.
-The tattoos depicted the band logo, Kiss Army logo, band member heads, member signatures and symbols.
-The symbols were meant to represent the four personas of the group and included a skull and crossbones for Gene Simmons, a rose and star with an eye for Stanley, a Saturn-like planet and block print-style "ACE" for Frehley, and a drum and cat's head for Peter Criss.
+The tattoos depicted the band logo, Kiss Army logo, band member heads, and member signatures and symbols.
+The symbols were meant to represent the four personas of the group and included a skull and crossbones for Gene Simmons, a rose and star with an eye for Paul Stanley, a Saturn-like planet and block print-style "ACE" for Frehley, and a drum and cat's head for Peter Criss.
 The rose and "ACE" are copies of Stanley and Frehley's actual tattoos, respectively.
 A merchandise order form was also included with the album, listing an array of official Kiss merchandise as well as a chance to "enlist" in the Kiss Army.
 The inner sleeves depicted crazed Kiss fans in a confetti storm and the band's album discography to date.

 Re-release

-Alive II was originally reissued as a double-CD set in what has now become known as a "fatboy" 2CD case.
-When the Kiss back catalog was remastered, it was housed in a slimline 2CD case and, in keeping with the rest of the reissue program, had the artwork restored.
-This included the set of tattoos.
+Alive II was originally reissued as a double-CD set in what has now become known as a 'fatboy' 2CD case.
+When the Kiss back catalog was remastered, it was housed in a slimline 2CD case.
+In keeping with the rest of the reissue program, the artwork was restored, including a reproduction set of tattoos.
 The booklet "The Evolution of Kiss"' and the picture inner sleeves were incorporated as part of the CD booklet.
 Alive II was re-released in 2006 as part of Kiss Alive!
 1975-2000.
 It included "Rock and Roll All Nite" (single edit version) as a bonus track.
 The short running time of Alive II allowed for a single CD edition in the latest release.